alexcibotari/zoodemy/README.md

 ## Developers

 - Run locally ``npm run electron``.
 - Debug locally.
-Open two consoles in first run ``npm run build:watch`` and wait until build ends, in second console run ``npm run electron:debug``.
+Open two consoles in first run ``npm run build:watch`` and wait until build ends, in second console run ``npm run electron:dev``.

 ## For personal use only
 Do not share courses downloaded with the application, it is for personal use only.